SOCIOLOGY OF POLITICAL AND ENVIRONMENTAL COMMUNICATION

-- Approaches and perspectives for analysis of political communication
+- Approaches and perspectives of analysis of political communication

-- The crisis of trust in institutions and the emergence of "post-democracy"
+- The crisis of confidence in the institutions and the debate on "post-democracy"

 - Environmental communication and its dimensions

-- A policy capable of future from post-democracy to ecological democracy
+- A politics open to the future from postdemocracy to ecological democracy

-An extensive bibliography on the topics covered during the course will be furnished.
-The students will choose one among the proposed topics of study and two related texts to prepare the written essay on which the exam will be based.
+An extensive bibliography on the topics covered during the course will be made available on Elly in which students will choose an in-depth topic and two related texts to prepare the written paper on which the exam will focus.

-The course uses and integrates different teaching methods: lectures; dialectical and interactive lessons based on solicitations, interaction and moments of discussion; vision, commentary and discussion of movies and documentaries.
-The course also includes seminar meetings with scholars and experts in the field of political, environmental and social communication, journalism and environmental sciences.
+The course uses and integrates different teaching methods: lectures; dialectical and interactive lessons based on solicitations, interaction and moments of discussion; text analysis; vision, commentary and discussion of movies and documentaries.
+The course also includes some discussion seminars that will be communicated during the course.

 Assessment methods and criteria

-The exam preparation for both attending and non-attending students consists of a general preparatory work (study of the course handouts) and a written thematic study (In-depth thesis).
+The exam preparation for both attending and non-attending students consists of a general preparatory work (reference text of the course) a thematic study in the form of a little thesis.